nrfconnect/sdk-nrf/applications/serial_lte_modem/doc/ICMP_AT_commands.rst

    #XPING=<url>,<length>,<timeout>[,<count>[,<interval>]]

 * The ``<url>`` parameter is a string.
-  It represents the hostname or the IPv4 address of the target host.
+  It represents the hostname, the IPv4, or the IPv6 address of the target host.
 * The ``<length>`` parameter is an integer.
   It represents the length of the buffer size.
-  Its maximum value is ``548``.
 * The ``<timeout>`` parameter is an integer.
   It represents the time to wait for each reply, in milliseconds.
 * The ``<count>`` parameter is an integer.